gruntwork-io/terragrunt/docs/_docs/02_features/units.md

 2. Copy all files from the current working directory into the temporary folder.

-3. Execute whatever OpenTofu/Terraform command you specified in that temporary folder.
+3. Execute whatever OpenTofu/Terraform command you specified in that temporary folder (assuming you are performing a [run](/docs/getting-started/terminology/#run)).

-4. Pass any variables defined in the `inputs = { …​ }` block as environment variables (prefixed with `TF_VAR_` to your OpenTofu/Terraform code.
+4. Set any variables defined in the `inputs = { …​ }` block as environment variables (prefixed with `TF_VAR_`) before running your OpenTofu/Terraform code.
 Notice how the `inputs` block in `stage/app/terragrunt.hcl` deploys fewer and smaller instances than prod.

-Check out the [terragrunt-infrastructure-modules-example](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example) and [terragrunt-infrastructure-live-example](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) repos for fully-working sample code that demonstrates this new folder structure.
+Check out the [terragrunt-infrastructure-modules-example](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example) and [terragrunt-infrastructure-live-example](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) repos for fully-working sample code that demonstrates our recommended folder structure for successful infrastructure management.

-### Achieve DRY OpenTofu/Terraform code and immutable infrastructure
+### Achieve immutable infrastructure patterns and atomic deployments

-With this new approach, copy/paste between environments is minimized.
+With this approach, copy/paste between environments is minimized.
 The `terragrunt.hcl` files contain solely the `source` URL of the module to deploy and the `inputs` to set for that module in the current environment.
-To create a new environment, you copy an old one and update just the environment-specific `inputs` in the `terragrunt.hcl` files, which is about as close to the "essential complexity" of the problem as you can get.
+To create a new unit, you copy an old one and update just the environment-specific `inputs` in the `terragrunt.hcl` files, which is about as close to the "essential complexity" of the problem as you can get.

 Just as importantly, since the OpenTofu/Terraform module code is now defined in a single repo, you can version it (e.g., using Git tags and referencing them using the `ref` parameter in the `source` URL, as in the `stage/app/terragrunt.hcl` and `prod/app/terragrunt.hcl` examples above), and promote a single, immutable version through each environment (e.g., qa → stage → prod).

+This is especially powerful when thinking about how the pattern is deployed.
+Because all of the configuration for a unit is defined using a versioned URL and a set of inputs, it's easy to reliably promote an infrastructure change across environments as one atomic change.
+It's also easy to roll back to a previous version of the infrastructure by changing the `ref` parameter in the `source` URL.

 This idea is inspired by Kief Morris' blog post [Using Pipelines to Manage Environments with Infrastructure as Code](https://medium.com/@kief/https-medium-com-kief-using-pipelines-to-manage-environments-with-infrastructure-as-code-b37285a1cbf5).

 ### Working locally